sumitasthana/hypernetworks/README.md

-# Component-level attribution of residual knowledge after task unlearning
+# Component-level Attribution of Residual Knowledge after Task Unlearning

 Working title.
 An independent reproduction of **UnCLe**, the method introduced in *An Unlearning Framework for Continual Learning* (Adhikari, Kumaravelu and